 Clogged Drain or Sewer Line?
 Prevention and Solution Advice

-Did you know that Thanksgiving is the busiest time of year for plumbers due to the large amount of clogs caused by misuse of drains, toilets, and garbage disposals?
+Did you know that Thanksgiving is the busiest time of year for plumbers due to the large number of clogs caused by misuse of drains, toilets, and garbage disposals?
 In fact, during all food-heavy holidays, plumbing emergencies rise significantly.

 Luckily, you don’t have to be a plumber to know how to prevent and clear clogged drain and sewer lines.
 Every homeowner has to deal with a clogged drain or sewer line at least once in their life.
 Call Gold Medal Service to take the stress off your shoulders and clear your drains with a $93 drain cleaing special with a 5-year clog-free guarantee.
 We’ll take care of any clog you have and get your pipes flowing freely again.
 To learn how to prevent clogs from happening in the first place and to deal with current clogs, continue reading.